reasonwithoutrestraint/site/Original/Metaethical Overview.md

 Essential Normative Plattitudes:
 - Ubiquity - All rational creatures invoke normative judgments.
-- Motivation - To invoke a normative judgment favoring X is to express a motivational tendency to X.
+- Motivation - To invoke a normative judgment favoring X is to express a motivational tendency to X. To the extent that somehow fails to do what they judge to have most reason to do, they are acting irrationally.
 - Reasoning - Normative judgments can be modified/improved via reasoning and argumentation.
 - Disagreement - People genuinely disagree about normative judgments.